TheOdinProject/curriculum/react/class_components/class_based_components.md

 That was a solid chunk of code.
 Take a while, sip some water and read it a couple of times.

+#### The Start Of A Class-Based Component

-Now, we try to recreate it as a class-based component.
+Now, let's try to recreate it as a class-based component.
 The first thing it should have, is, _drumroll_, a class!
 But it cannot be just another class, it will need to have certain properties that qualifies it as a React component.
-React provides us with all those properties, and we can write components by simply extending the given class, as shown below:
+React provides us with all those properties on a class called `Component`, and we can write our components by simply extending the given class, as shown below:

 ~~~jsx
 import React, { Component } from 'react';